What Are the Best Materials for Durable Shoe Storage Furniture?

 To improve durability, many manufacturers now use moisture-resistant MDF instead of standard MDF.
 This upgraded material is specially designed for humid indoor environments like entryways and mudrooms.

-Moisture-Resistant MDF Comparison
+Standard MDF vs Moisture-Resistant MDF

 | Feature | Standard MDF | Moisture-Resistant MDF |